janthmueller/janthmueller/README.md

 <h2>About</h2>
 <p>
-Welcome to my personal website!
+Welcome to my personal site!
 Here, I share my ideas, showcase the projects I’m working on, and explore topics that interest me.
 </p>

 <h2>Publications</h2>